kylrth/goeland-docker-service/README.md

 # goeland docker service

-A distroless [goeland](https://github.com/slurdge/goeland) Docker image that runs at an interval.
-Be sure to set the `INTERVAL` environment variable at runtime; see the example [docker-compose.yml](docker-compose.yml).
+A distroless [goeland](https://github.com/slurdge/goeland) Docker image that runs as a daemon.

 ## building